thirumurthis/spring-boot-example/sb_eureka_h2_order_payment_ms/ReadMe.md

         }
 ```

  - Below configuration on the the cloud gateway service, helps to setup the fallback using circuit breaker and hystrix.
+    - When the preidacte is matched, the uri is invoked.
+    - The circuit breaker configuration in gateway servie only works well only when invoking the service URL directly.
+    - With below configuration when using, RestTemplate in Orderservice is not displaying the message as expected.
+      - Include dependecy of hystrix, and add @EnableCircuitBreaker in the @service / @component class with the fallbackMethoed name, which needs to be invoked incase of exception.
 ```yaml
 spring:
   application: